sahib/misc/performance/1_intro.rst

 - Why is performance important?
 - How does the machine we program on work?
+- How do we notice this as developers?
 - Are there ways to exploit this machine?

 *Remember:* **Work** shop.